plantbreeding/BrAPI/Specification/BrAPI-Genotyping/README.md

 ### Get - /variants/{variantDbId}/calls [GET /brapi/v1/variants/{variantDbId}/calls{?expandHomozygotes}{?unknownString}{?sepPhased}{?sepUnphased}{?page}{?pageSize}]

 The variant calls for this particular variant.
-Each one represents the determination of genotype with respect to this variant. `Call`s in this array are implicitly associated with this `Variant`.
+Each one represents the determination of genotype with respect to this variant. `Calls` in this array are implicitly associated with this `Variant`.